jdc-cunningham/turbine-raspi/README.md

 ### 08/02/2018

 I added a try catch to the post.
 I should have had this earlier, I'm getting better at doing fail checks/type checks/etc in general.
 But yeah, so the other day I was making my cat chase a sun beam and he unplugged the router.
-Not a big deal, but the thread plot stopped working, I think the post request threw and error and the thread stopped.
+Not a big deal, but the thread plot stopped working, I think the post request threw an error and the thread stopped.
 So with this catch, an upload may fail, but it'll keep it for the next run and hopefully in a minute or two your connection is restored.

 I did not take that into consideration on the initial build, long-term local storage, so since urls I think have a limit of like 2083 characters or something, I don't know.
 Not sure if you'll hit that limit when you send that in your parameters.